How To Write an Appendix in a Business Plan

 Management Team

-This can include organizational structure, job descriptions, resumes, certifications, advanced degrees (i.e., Master’s degree in a specialized area), etc., that will help establish the expertise and experience that supports your business’s success.
+This can include organizational structure, job descriptions, resumes, certifications, advanced degrees (i.e., Master’s degree in a specialized area), and other personnel details that will help establish the expertise and experience that supports your business’s success.

 service contracts or new business lease